Gorisek-Bros/docs/profile.md

 | refx  | String | A reference to the X-axis, which X-point (from *x* attribute) is based on           | True     |

 ::: warning
-Profile, by default, is shifted in position relative to Y-axis to match previously used element. *y* and *n* attibutes apply to this, default shift.
+Profile, by default, is shifted in position relative to Y-axis to match previously used element. *y* and *n* attibutes apply to this default shift.
 :::

 ::: tip